Tuesday, September 16

 - David Kietzman, Partner, Momentum Solutions

-- Janet Sandoval, Director, Global Corporate Social Responsibility & Avery Dennison Foundation
+- Janet Sandoval, Director, Global Corporate Social Responsibility, Avery Dennison Foundation

 Speaker: